matthewforr/meteor-foundation5-sass/README.md

-# meteor-foundation5-sass
+# Foundation5-sass

-A Foundation 5 Meteor package with sass support.
+A Foundation 5.3.0 Meteor package with sass support.

-## Foundation Version
+Why use this package?

+* You can use _settings.scss and override Foundation defaults
+* You can use Foundation Javascript plugins easily
+* You can have a zero-effort and lightweight styleguide with the [Foundation Kitchensink](http://foundation.zurb.com/docs/components/kitchen_sink.html)
-This package use version 5.3.0 of Foundation
+* Committed to tracking closely with the latest version of Foundation

-## Meteor 0.8.0
+## Meteor 0.9.0+

-Please use v0.0.12 or above with Meteor 0.8.0.
-For those stuck in earlier version of Meteor, get v0.0.11.
+Please use v0.0.15 or above with Meteor 0.9.0.
+For those stuck in earlier version of Meteor, get v0.0.13.

 ## How to use

 ### Add the scss file

-add `@import ".meteor/local/build/programs/server/assets/packages/matthew:foundation5-sass/foundation";` to your main .scss file
+Add `@import ".meteor/local/build/programs/server/assets/packages/matthew:foundation5-sass/foundation";` to your main .scss file. **This will be relative to where you keep your sass files**

-If you want to configure Foundation, copy the `_settings.scss` from the root of this project into your app and add `@import "_settings.scss";` before `@import ".meteor/local/build/programs/server/assets/packages/matthew:foundation5-sass/foundation";`.
+If you want to configure Foundation, copy the `_settings.scss` from the root of this project into your app and add `@import "/path/to/settings";` before `@import ".meteor/local/build/programs/server/assets/packages/matthew:foundation5-sass/foundation";`.

 ### Initialize Foundation js